Downunder Hostel fire: Background

-Since 1981, another 52 people have died in fires in backpackers hostels and other low-end boarding facilities.
+Since 1981, 52 people have died in fires in backpackers hostels and other low-end boarding facilities.
 Nineteen people died in 1981 in the Rembrandt Apartments, also in Kings Cross.
 Kings Cross is a very popular destination with international backpackers visiting Australia.
 Twelve died in a fire in Dungog, New South Wales in 1991 at the Palm Grove Hostel.
-In 2000 the Childers Palace Backpackers Hostel in Childers, Queensland, burned down, costing 15 lives.
+In 2000 the Childers Palace Backpackers Hostel in Childers, Queensland, burned down, claiming 15 lives.
 On top of all that, 130 backpackers were evacuated after an arson attack at the Ocean View Lodge in Fremantle, Western Australia in March 1993, 10 from the City Heart Hostel in Rockhampton, Queensland in August 1996 after another arson attack.
 On 13 October 2011, a fire was started in a bin outside Noah's Bondi Beach hostel in Bondi Beach, New South Wales, where 130 backpackers were sleeping,.

 Building

 In December 1975 the Savoy Private Hotel burned down with the loss of 15 lives and 25 seriously injured after a fire set by Reginald John Little.
 It was next door to a building that housed the Pink Panther strip club and a brothel called the Kingsdore Motel.
 This building later became the Downunder Hostel.
 Both buildings were owned by alleged crime-boss Abe "the boss of the Cross" Saffron, who has been linked to seven other fires.

-As a hostel the three story building held 58 beds, with a standard of four or five individuals per room.
+As a hostel the three-story building held 58 beds, with a standard of four or five individuals per room.

 Fire

 The fire quickly swept up through the stairwell, which became blocked by smoke and fire.
 Due to the lack of fire escapes many escaped through the windows in the rooms.
 Arson was suspected.
 At least 60 were rescued, 16 of whom were injured.

 All fatalities were caused by carbon monoxide poisoning or smoke inhalation in the room on the top floor.
 Five young tourists aged in their twenties, died in a fire that started in the lobby of the hostel.
-The victims were David Leo Hillman, 25, Canadian; Jacinda Maree Hill, 25, New Zealand; Allan Nielsen, 27,Danish; Darren Andrews, 20, British; and an Austrian and a Swedish national.
+The victims were David Leo Hillman, 25, Canadian; Jacinda Maree Hill, 25, New Zealand; Allan Nielsen, 27, Danish; Darren Andrews, 20, British; and an Austrian and a Swedish national.